nkaz156/rust-book/src/experiment-intro.md

 # Experiment Introduction

 Welcome to the Rust Book experiment, and thank you for your participation!
-First, we want to introduce you to the new mechanics of this experiment.
+This book is an experimental fork of [*The Rust Programming Language*](http://doc.rust-lang.org/book/) which introduces several mechanics to make learning Rust more interactive.
+We'll briefly walk through each mechanic:

 ## 1. Quizzes